rezakusnadi/Data-Science/README.md

 # Data-Science

-- This repo containing my exercise and learning Data Science in Bootcamp
+- This repo containing my exercise and learning Data Science in Bootcamp with R and Python